ibm-cloud-docs/discovery/using.md

 Stopwords are words that are filtered out of queries because they add little value, for example: `a, an, the`.
 Adding common words to a stopwords list can also improve the relevance of results for natural language queries.

 {{site.data.keyword.discoveryshort}} applies a default list of stopwords for several languages at query time.
-However, you can define and upload a custom list of stopwords that will override the default list. {{site.data.keyword.discoveryshort}} will apply the appropriate default or custom stopword list to your private collections based on the language specified for that collection.
+However, you can define and upload a custom list of stopwords that override the default list. {{site.data.keyword.discoveryshort}} applies the appropriate default or custom stopword list to your private collections, based on the language specified for that collection.

 Your custom stopword list must be a newline separated `txt` file.
 Example custom stopword list: